,

 Vanilla extract is a product that needs to be somewhat cooked before using.
 This is why it is usually prepared by blending a couple of vanilla beans into alcohol and then heating the mixture for cooking purposes.
 The goal of this process is to slowly boil off the vanilla’s natural oils and flavors, leaving behind only its essence or flavor.

-See also Gluten-Free Vanilla Extract
+See also Does Vanilla Extract Expire?

 Is vanilla extract harmful?